sixty-north/cosmic-cloud/infra/README.md

 ## (Optional) Ansible sanity check

-## Configure the message broker host

-10. Or you can use ansible to query the uptime of all the celery worker hosts:
+1. Or you can use Ansible to query the uptime of all the celery worker hosts:

        $ ansible celery-worker-hosts --private-key ~/.ssh/<your-private-key>.pem -i terraform-inventory -a uptime